 Every newsletter, we showcase how a reader is using AI to work smarter, save time, or make life easier.

-Today’s workflow comes from reader Phillip H. in Barcelona, Spain:
+Today’s workflow comes from reader Michael D. in Littleton, CO:

 How do you use AI?
 Tell us here.